Everything you need to know to get started using change data capture with MySQL.

 CDC enables straightforward implementations of use cases requiring access to data changes, such as an audit or changelog, without changing the code of applications.

 In this comprehensive article, you will get a full introduction to using change data capture with MySQL.
 We cover three common approaches to implementing change data capture: triggers, queries, and MySQL’s Binlog.
-While each approach has its own advantages and disadvantages, at DataCater our clear favorite is Binlog-based CDC.
+While each approach has its own advantages and disadvantages, at DataCater our clear favorite is log-based CDC with MySQL’s Binlog.

 Using MySQL’s support for TRIGGER functions we could listen for all INSERT, UPDATE, and DELETE events occurring in the table of interest and, for each event, insert one row into another table, effectively building a changelog.